 This colourful and highly decorative restaurant has already garnered praise from local foodies who appreciate authentic Spanish cuisine.
-The somewhat pricy menu nevertheless reflects the proprietor's canny knack of beating Madrid at its own game and lists more than 60 different tapas plates of tasty snacks based on regional Spanish recipes and comprising anything from grilled mushroom and fried octopus to spicy black sausage and braised cod.
+The somewhat pricy menu nevertheless reflects the proprietor's canny knack of beating Madrid at its own game and lists more than 60 different tapas plates based on regional Spanish recipes and comprising anything from grilled mushroom and fried octopus to spicy black sausage and braised cod.
 The bite-sized morsels can be enjoyed with beer, wine or sangria, or perhaps over one of their special cocktails.
 At night when the weather is warm and dry, tables are set over the esplanade to create a wonderful al fresco atmosphere.

 Recommended for Tapas because: Its location in boho Principe Real and the wine barrels set as tables across the pavement lend Tapas Bar 52 an appealing, adhoc quality.